Chart Color Schemes

 Household Composition

-Hamersley has a typical household mix, with a higher-than-average median household size
+Hamersley has a typical household mix, with a fairly typical median household size

-Family households account for 76.7% of all households, including 34.2% couples with children, 30.1% couples without children, and 11.5% single parent families.
-Non-family households make up 23.3%, with lone person households at 21.7% and group households comprising 1.6%.
-The median household size is 2.6 people, larger than the Greater Perth average of 2.4.
+Family households account for 76.7% of all households, including 34.2% that are couples with children, 30.1% that are couples without children, and 11.5% that are single parent families.
+Non-family households make up the remaining 23.3%, with lone person households at 21.7% and group households comprising 1.6% of the total.
+The median household size is 2.6 people, which matches the Greater Perth average.

 Frequently Asked Questions - Households